How the Higgs boson changed our understanding of the universe and why it ruined the life of the physicist who discovered it

 In 2022 the tenth anniversary that the Large Hadron Collider detected the Higgs boson.

-At BBC Mundo we talked with two specialists about how this tiny particle celebrates a decade helping us answer two big questions of humanity: Where do we come from and what are we made of?
+At BBC Mundo we talked with two specialists regarding how this tiny particle celebrates a decade helping us answer two big questions of humanity: Where do we come from and what are we made of?

 The Standard Model